benjyongzh/llm-data-analyst/README.md

    SQL statement and chart plan.
 3. **Execute SQL** – the generated query runs against the conversation’s database and returns rows.
-4. **Summarize results** – rows are fed back to the LLM to craft a chart and natural‑language summary, which are saved as an assistant message.
+4. **Summarize results** – rows are fed back to the LLM to craft a chart specification and natural‑language summary, which are saved as an assistant message.
-5. **Respond to user** – the API returns the chart suggestion to the client.
+5. **Respond to user** – the API returns the generated response and chart specification to the client.

 ### AI workflow steps